quantmind/lux/README.rst

 =======================

 * pulsar_
+* sqlalchemy_
 * dateutil_

 Additionally, Lux can benefit form these python libraries

 * markdown_
 * sphinx_
+* psycopg2_ for object data mapping on psotgresql database

 Developing with lux.js
 ==========================